Software-Engineering-DHBW/BonoboBoard/README.md

 1. Navigate into the folder
    - ```BonoboBoard/django-datta-able-1.0.4/apps/dhbw/```
 2. Start the Crawler to retrieve all courses
-   - Open a [**Anaconda**](https://www.anaconda.com/products/individual) shell in the specified folder
+   - Open a [**Anaconda**](https://www.anaconda.com/products/individual) shell in the specified folder.
-   - be sure to fulfill the above specified package requirements!
+   - Be sure to fulfill the above specified package requirements!
    - Commands in the anaconda-shell:
      - ```python```
      - ```from lecture_importer import CourseImporter```